 - Ensure carriage is properly installed.
-Refer to "Attachment Installation" on page 5-11. - Ensure length and cross section of the parent fork arm is equal to or exceeds the parent fork arm blade length stamped into the fork extension. - Secure the fork extensions to the forks by sliding the fork extensions onto the parent forks and install the retaining pin behind the vertical shank of the fork.
+Refer to Section Attachment Installation. - Ensure length and cross section of the parent fork arm is equal to or exceeds the parent fork arm blade length stamped into the fork extension. - Secure the fork extensions to the forks by sliding the fork extensions onto the parent forks and install the retaining pin behind the vertical shank of the fork.